RishiPrakash/Subtitle-Downloader/README.md

 5. It will ask for folder name, give the full path till folder in which your Movies are stored. for eg. if movies are in /Users/Desktop/Movies/chakDeIndia.mkv pass /Users/Desktop/Movies

-#### Alternate Install option
+#### Alternate way to run
-* download jar file and run "java -jar jarFilename, follow 4th step from earlier option; replace jarFile with the name of jar, in this case it would be "SubDownloader"
+* download jar file and run "java -jar jarFilename,replace jarFile with the name of jar, in this case it would be "SubDownloader"
+* Follow 4th step from earlier option;

 #### what's inside the code
-* Uses subscene for downloading the subtitles
+* Uses subscene website for downloading the subtitles primiraly
 * for each movie title it will download max.
 5 zip files containing srt files
 * creates one folder along movie file with <moviename>_Subs and keeps all zip files in it.
-* one hidden i.e commented option is to download from subDB also; but it is not very effective so it's not in use
+* one hidden i.e commented option is to download from subDB also; but it is not very effective so it's not in execution
 * currently it downloades Eng subtitles automatically.